OfficialLambdax/Autoit-Socket-IO/README.md

 First thing first.
 This Project is abandoned since 29.04.2021 (DD/MM/YYYY).
 It was ment to improve SocketIO Speed wise, security wise and to add all kinds of new Options.
 However over time the whole UDF turned out to be just a massive playground for me.
 I learned alot if things while coding in it.
 And in the end i stumbled across multiple mayor bugs which required entire overhauls of the core.
 I decided against doing that, not just because it was alot of work but also because the UDF would no longer look like it was ever the SocketIO UDF.
-So i started coding my own TCP UDF and to take all knowledge i gained from modifying SocketIO to my own which can be found @ https://github.com/OfficialLambdax/_netcode_Core-UDF
+So i started coding my own TCP UDF and to took all knowledge i gained from modifying SocketIO to my own which can be found @ https://github.com/OfficialLambdax/_netcode_Core-UDF
 Overall it is best that you never use this in any of your Projects.
 But maybe you can learn something just like i did or maybe the Original Authors finds something of use in this.